andika-arcsys/SimplePredictions/README.md

 # SimplePredictions
-Trying out forecasting with Prophet and stats models
+Trying out forecasting with Prophet and stats models with a simple streamlit app